FrancoBre/esp-q-mesh-routing/README.md

 ## Setup

-\>1 ESP8266 devices are required for the mesh network:
+2 ESP8266 devices are required for the mesh network:
  - One `sender node`.
- - One or more than one `intermediate nodes`.
  - And a `master node`.

+Also, incorporate one or more than one `intermediate nodes` to the network as needed.
+The more intermediate nodes you have, the more useful the learning results will be.

 Flash `sender-node.ino`, `intermediate-node.ino` and `master-node.ino` respectively using Arduino IDE.
 Also, required dependencies are `painlessMesh`, `TaskScheduler`, `ArduinoJson` and `AsyncTCP`.
 There are plenty of tutorials online on how to program an ESP8266, but if you are too lazy to search, [here](https://www.youtube.com/watch?v=lQm3YKkXPNc)'s one.